anniezoyinlee/anniezoyinlee.github.io/GA-Projects/Project_1_Simon_Game/README.md

 #### What did you learn?
 > I learned to finish small part of codes each time and commit it.
 It really helps knowing what I'm doing in each section and I feel accomplished when I look back my commit history and find that I already done a lot.

-#### Unfixed Issues:
-* In smaller screens after player clicks on color blocks the effect to change back the color has delay.
-* [Violation] 'click' handler -> from setTimeOut
-* Error with Permissions-Policy header: Unrecognized feature: 'interest-cohort'. -> only in github

-#### Future Goal
-* Make more difficulity options, like unlimited levels
-* With unlimited levels add timer-based scoring
-* Player can track scores across games (even if the page is reloaded)
-* Allow player to enter their name and show top level rank (local storage or database)
-* Add sound effect while a color block is clicked

 ## Project Description
 >  My game app is called Simon.
 It's a game for testing memory.
 When the game starts the program creates a sequence of different colors at random and the user should repeat the sequence.
 The program should go next round if the player is successful.
 Once the user fails or the time limit runs out, the game is over.